VivekKatre1582003/Computer-Vision-Mini-Project/README.md

-# Computer-Vision-Mini-Project
+# 🧠 Feature Detection and Matching using OpenCV

-This repository contains implementation of computer vision practicals.
+This repository showcases classical computer vision techniques using OpenCV, including:

+- ✅ SIFT Keypoint Detection and Matching
+- ✅ RANSAC to filter matches and estimate Homography
+- ✅ Harris Corner Detection
+- ✅ Shi-Tomasi Corner Detection